 Google recently announced a change to their search engine algorithm that will come into effect on April 21, 2015.
 If you have a website, you need to know about this change because it could massively diminish the amount of business you generate from search engine traffic.
 Especially, if your web site has not been recently updated so it displays well on mobile devices.
 Here is what Google announced:

 Starting April 21st, we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
 Consequently, users will find it easier to get relevant, high quality search results that are optimized for their devices.

 This means that mobile-friendly web sites will get a significant boost in web traffic.
 These sites will climb the search engine ranks .

 Web sites that are not mobile-friendly will be penalized.
 Ranking decreases for sites with negative usability metrics.

 Google’s mobile SEO update: What you need to know

 The impact on your business could be major if you site ranks well on Google.
 Your company could lose a great deal of organic traffic and consequently business.
 Companies that sell directly on the web could be impacted directly.

 Is your site mobile-friendly?
 Find out using Google’s Mobile-Friendly test.

-The easiest way to find out if your web site is mobile-friendly is to use Google’s Mobile-Friendly test.
+The easiest way with your Gadgets i Want with you to find out if your web site is mobile-friendly is to use Google’s Mobile-Friendly test.
 All you have to do is enter your URL.
 Google will analyze your web site and provide you with your current status.
 This is what you’ll want to see: